 Companies often use infomercials to promote their wealth-building programs and merchandise.
 These infomercials have the look, feel, and length of real TV programs.
 They often imitate the format of talk shows or investigative consumer news programs.
 The products being sold often are discussed as part of the program and touted by paid “experts,” “moderators,” or “reporters.”
 The programs may last for 30 minutes, interrupted by advertisements for the show’s products with ordering information.
-Infomercial promoters of wealth-building schemes claim if you follow their methods, you can make substantial sums of money.
+Infomercial promoters of wealth-building schemes that claim if you follow their methods, you can make substantial sums of money.
 These claims may be false, misleading, or unsubstantiated.

 You are invited!

 Some of the infomercials and advertisements invite you to attend seminars where you can learn more about how to start a home-based business.
 More than likely, the seminar is a sales pitch.
 The smooth-talking salespersons may use testimonials to illustrate what easy money you can make by using the promoter’s products.
 Lured by the promises of easy success, you may invest in programs, materials, or services without much thought.
 Later, you, like many others, may find the program or business opportunity was essentially worthless and all you have are empty promises.